 Inside a house in Gamboa, the melodic strings of a cello mingle freely with a giggling chorus of parrots in the tree outside.
 Agoutis roam neighborhood backyards, sloths and owls hang out in the branches above the sidewalk, puddles of túngara frogs turn up the volume after dusk… Humans seem to co-habit seamlessly with our nonhuman neighbors.

-“Permanece escuchando” repeats Jorge, reminding us that there is always more to perceive through our own unmediated senses, signal after silence: Keep listening.
+“Permanece escuchando” repeats Jorge, reminding us that there is always more to hear, signal after silence: Keep listening.